shadykdc/Probabilistic_Inference/README.md

 * **MDLAccuracy:** which calculates log likelihood of the network given the data as described in the lectures.
 * **BestScoreAfterRemoval:** finds the best scoring network formed by deleting one arc from the spanning tree.

-## Coursework Part 4: Principal Component Analysis
+## Part 4: Principal Component Analysis
 Use covariance estimation to find principal components of a data set.

 ### Functions: